 Also Known As: Ellen Page

 mother: Martha Phillpotts

-- Ellen Page was born in Halifax, Nova Scotia, on February 21, 1987, to Martha Philpotts, a teacher by profession, and Dennis Page, a graphic designer.
-She attended Queen Elizabeth High School and later graduated from the Shambhala School.
-She follows a vegan lifestyle and was named as one of the Sexiest Vegetarians of 2014 along with Jared Leto by PETA.
+Elliot Page was born as Ellen Page in Halifax, Nova Scotia, on February 21, 1987, to Martha Philpotts, a teacher by profession, and Dennis Page, a graphic designer.
+He attended Queen Elizabeth High School and later graduated from the Shambhala School.
+He follows a vegan lifestyle and was named as one of the Sexiest Vegetarians of 2014 along with Jared Leto by PETA.

 How To Cite